 On Nov.
-17, 2016, David Kaval was named the seventh president in Oakland Athletics history.
+17, 2016, David Kaval was named the seventh president in the history of the Oakland Athletics.

-In addition to delivering the best baseball experience for the team's fans, he is committed to increasing the organization's community impact.
-In 2018, the Club donated more than $2.6M back to the community, distributed more than 100,000 game tickets free of charge to fans, engaged more than 35,000 students in educational initiatives, and provided nearly 10,000 youth baseball and softball players and coaches the opportunity to play.
+In addition to delivering the best baseball experience for the Club's fans, Kaval is committed to increasing the organization's community impact.
+In 2018, the Club donated more than $2.6M back to the community, distributed more than 100,000 game tickets free of charge to fans, and engaged more than 35,000 students in education initiatives, and provided 10,000 youth baseball and softball players opportunities to play the game.

-Kaval previously served as the President of the San Jose Earthquakes of Major League Soccer.
-He oversaw the business and soccer operations of the franchise and represented the Club on the Major League Soccer Board of Governors.
+Kaval previously served as the president of the San Jose Earthquakes of Major League Soccer.
+He oversaw the business and soccer sides of the franchise and represented the club on the Major League Soccer Board of Governors.
 He continues to serve as a Board Member of the San Jose Earthquakes.

 During his time with the Quakes, the team won the 2012 Supporters' Shield, which is awarded to the MLS team with the best regular season record.
 His success with the team culminated in the opening of Avaya Stadium - the Quakes' $100M privately financed soccer stadium - on March 22, 2015.
-Kaval developed the innovative $20M naming rights partnership with Avaya, which helped create the world's first cloud-enabled stadium and some of the fastest WiFi speeds of any sports venue open today.
-Since opening its gates, Avaya Stadium has held numerous events including the 2016 AT&T MLS All-Star Game, World Cup Qualifiers featuring the U.S. Men's National Soccer Team, exhibition matches featuring U.S. Women's National Soccer Team and the Silicon Valley Rugby 7's Tournament.
+Kaval developed the innovative $20M naming rights partnership with Avaya, which helped create the first cloud-enabled stadium.
+Since opening its gates, Avaya Stadium has held numerous events including the 2016 MLS All-Star Game and World Cup Qualifiers.
 The 18,000-seat venue also houses the largest outdoor bar in North America.